Coins of the Roman Emperor Constantius II

 All his types of bronze coins.

-This site has 5 pages:
+This site has 4 pages:

-2) A page with one image of each type.
-(Image to the right: Constantius II on type F411.)
+(Image to the right: Constantius II, type F411.)

-3) A page with additional images of FEL TEMP REPARATIO coins.
+2) A page with additional images of FEL TEMP REPARATIO coins.

-4) A page with additional images of types of Vetranio
+3) A page with additional images of types of Vetranio

-5) A page with additional images of other types.
+4) A page with additional images of other types.

 What's in the tables?
 The tables below lists a type set for Constantius II.
 It list all 39 of his bronze reverse types, but not varieties.
-Images are on a linked page.
+Images are below.
 The same basic reverse design and legend from different mints is regarded as one type.
 My use of the terms type and variety is discussed below.
 The primary references are RIC VII and RIC VIII, but many types are issued from many mints and several obverses and would not have a unique RIC ID number, so I have chosen to use Failmezger numbers because his ID numbers are for reverse types.
 What this page contributes is the extraction of the types of one emperor--Constantius II.

 Types of Constantius II fall into five broad categories: